numbersprotocol/fb-json2table/README.md

    In order to analyze your Facebook data, you first need to get a copy of your data from Facebook.
 Please follow the [instruction](https://www.facebook.com/help/1701730696756992?helpref=hc_global_nav) provided by Facebook and download.
 [This post](https://www.wired.com/story/download-facebook-data-how-to-read/) also provides good instructions on how to download your own Facebook data and how it looks.

    The downloaded data is a big zip archive with the size from a hundred MB to a few GB.
 Be patient and unzip the archive.
-The **path of the root folder** which contains all JSON files will be the `PATH_OF_JSON` you need to execute the example below.
+Pick one **JSON file in the archive** as the `PATH_OF_JSON` and execute the sample code below.
+For example, you can use `$PATH_OF_ARCHIVE/ads/ads_interests.json` as `PATH_OF_JSON` to test the following Hello World sample.

 The tree structure of the folder should look like